 - Short money-back period

-While this provider is rarely found in various “best of” lists, that’s not the case when we start talking about bypassing the Great Firewall of China.
-Hide.me VPN offers security and privacy that will let you feel comfortable in countries where the internet is highly censored.
+Hide.me VPN software offers security and privacy that will let you feel comfortable in countries where the internet is highly censored, like China.

-To start with, this service is registered in Malaysia, a privacy-friendly country.
+Security.
+This service is registered in Malaysia, a privacy-friendly country.
 You can also pay anonymously with Bitcoin, further reducing the chance of linking your bandwidth with you.
-What’s more, Hide.me VPN has strong leak protection, keeping your personal data safe.
+What's more, Hide.me VPN has strong leak protection, keeping your personal data safe and anonymous.

+Compatibility.
 Hide.me VPN is one of the few providers that offer an app for Chromebook.
 It also works with all major operating systems, Amazon Fire devices, and routers.
-One account gives you ten (!) simultaneous connections – enough for your whole family.
+One account gives you 10 simultaneous connections – enough for your whole family.

 - Zero activity logs